 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 There is an active market in Lisbon for rental housing where most foreign students can find a nice place to stay.
 The International Office provides assistance to help foreign students finding a suitable accommodation upon arrival in Lisbon.
-Contact email@example.com for more information.
+For information about housing for Nova SBA student, visit the Life at Nova website or contact firstname.lastname@example.org for more information.